CHAPTER 7

 A straightforward, "typical" Chapter 7, where there are no complications and no assets are administered, typically takes around three and a half months from the day the bankruptcy is filed in the bankruptcy court until the Discharge Order is entered.

 Qualifying for Chapter 7 is based solely on gross annual household income.
 If your gross annual household income is above a set amount you will probably not qualify for Chapter 7, although there are some exceptions.
-Following are the current amounts:
+Following are the current amounts (as of 11-1-24):

 CHAPTER 13